- Crystal Low

 Connie graduated from the University of Utah in 1985 and attended the University of Phoenix Master’s program in Human Resources and Organizational Behavior.
 She has worked for Eli Lilly and Company as a Specialist in their antidepressant market, has been a Marketing/Community Relations Director for University Neuropsychiatric Institute, has been a probation officer for the 3rd District Juvenile Court and has worked in the Granite School District with at risk teens.
 She has also served on several nonprofit advisory boards over the years.

 Connie passionately embraces the mission of IMH believing access to quality mental health care for everyone, including uninsured and low income individuals is integral in breaking the cycle of homelessness, hopelessness and the downward plunge untreated mental illness creates.

-Connie and her husband, Dr. Noel Gardner are parents to two wonderful adult children who bring them joy and occasional heart burn.
+Connie and her husband, Dr. Noel Gardner are parents to two wonderful adult children.

 Douglas Gray, M.D.

 Doug Gray, MD, is a Professor of Psychiatry and Child Psychiatry at the University of Utah Department of Psychiatry and served as the Department Vice-Chair for Training and Education for a decade, responsible for psychiatry training of all medical students, residents, and fellows.
 Dr. Gray’s special interest is suicide research and improving suicide prevention programs.
 Dr. Gray has published and given lectures locally, nationally, and internationally.
 He has volunteered within the Utah suicide prevention community for 25 years.